 Can I attend my pet’s cremation?

-Unfortunately no. Due to safety and resource management regulations it is not possible for owners to attend cremations.
-However you are welcome to view our facilities and farewell your pet in private Please note you must make an appointment to bring your pet directly to Fond Farewells so we can ensure there is a staff member to meet you.
+Unfortunately no you cannot.
+Due to safety and resource management regulations it is not possible for owners to attend cremations.
+However you are welcome to view our facilities and farewell your pet in private.
+Please note: you must make an appointment to bring your pet directly to Fond Farewells so we can ensure there is a staff member to meet you.

 Can you cremate a pet that has been previously buried?